The MiSST Story

 We have developed a new leadership orchestra called MILO (MiSST Leaders Orchestra).
 The aim is to offer talented students who have been in MiSST partner schools the opportunity to play at a standard of at least Grade 5, whilst developing leadership skills.

 Our MiSST together programme has had another successful term giving students the opportunity to play in an orchestral setting with peers from other MiSST schools.

 This was a challenging year for all due to the CoronaVirus pandemic but MiSST is now in the North of England in Oldham with The Radclyffe School and Hathershaw College, both becoming MiSST Schools.
-MiSST also reaches out to support children suffering with Mental Health needs and Chelsea Community Hospital School becomes a MiSST School.
+We also welcomed The Sydney Russell School to the MiSST family and extended our support to children suffering with Mental Health needs at The Chelsea Community Hospital School.

 MiSST at Home is launched to enable children to continue with the Andrew Lloyd Webber Programme.

 MiSST at Home Andrew Lloyd Webber Programme: We have delivered the curriculum lessons to years 7, 8 and 9 via video lessons uploaded to YouTube.
 Our team has recorded over 350 video lessons that include theory, instrumental, singing and ensemble tutorials that cover all that would have been taught on the curriculum.
 Each school has used these lessons to support their online and in school teaching.
 MiSST partners with Kinteract which is a virtual learning platform to ensure students can access all resources with ease.